By Beverly F. Johnson, Career and Industry Specialist, ASU Career and Professional Development Services

 Many organizations now offer virtual opportunities so you can give your time and talents to organizations across the globe from the comfort of your own home.
 You’ll find no shortage of organizations looking for long-term volunteers with consistent schedules, but if that doesn’t work for you, look for micro-volunteering opportunities (single tasks or projects like writing a batch of thank you notes for a local charity).
 The Borgen Project is just one example of an organization providing a variety of virtual volunteer opportunities.
 Idealist also offers tips for getting involved through virtual volunteering and provides links to opportunities.

 Boost your qualifications.
 Whether you’re ready to move up in your position or setting out on a new career path, micro-credentialing is a great way to increase your competitiveness as a candidate.
 Micro-credentialing is the process of increasing your knowledge or skills by completing courses and earning certificates.
 There are many options for pursuing this form of professional learning.
-ASU offers a variety of courses through their Continuing and Professional Education programs.
+ASU offers a variety of job-relevant skills education programs through ASU CareerCatalyst programs.
 Courses and certificates are offered on a wide variety of topics with some courses having zero costs to complete.
 Each time you complete a course, you’ll receive a resume-ready badge or certificate to boost your credentials.
 Coursera is another popular resource for micro-credentialing.
 They offer a broad range of courses from several university and corporate partners.

 Talk to a career professional.
 Sun Devils have access to career services for life through ASU’s Career and Professional Development Services.
 Whether you need to explore your career options, build your resume, or practice interviewing for that next big opportunity, visiting Career and Professional Development services can help you determine and/or prepare for your next steps.
 Virtual resources are available anytime and appointments are available weekdays from 7 a.m. to 6 p.m.
 PST.